 Duplicate cover check will be performed against the records that are present in the MDM at the point in time.

-MDM do not support multiple partner linked to a single contract in Release 4.

 Pega should send Capscan cleansed address information in the request.

 For requests from Pega, Address matching will be done using Postcode and DPS, else with CapscanAddressKey if available from Pega, else perform exact match as per the next point.